KristijanJ/my-node-project-semos/README.md

 ## BOOKS API

 To launch the frontend for the Books API, use the folder frontend-books.
-There you can add a single book, or add multiple forms to add multiple books.
+There you can get all books, add a single book, search by author or delete a book by ISBN.
 Watch in the console to see any success messages or errors, because the frontend does not fully show them.

 ### The Backend service has the following options:

+**Get all books**
+API: `/get-all-books`

+ - The API call fetches all books from MongoDB and returns them in the console.

 **Add a single book**

-API: `/books/new`
+API: `/add-book`

+ - The API call adds a new book into MongoDB.
-The API call checks for any missing data and returns a message which data is missing.
+ - The API call checks for any missing data and returns a message if any data is missing.

-The API call checks if a book already exists and informs the user.
+ - The API call checks if a book already exists and informs the user.

-**Add multiple books**
+ **Get all books by author**

-API: `/books/new/bulk`
+API: `/get-books-by-author/:name`

-The API call checks for any missing data and returns a message which data is missing in which book.
+ - The API call fetches all books from MongoDB for the inputed author and returns them in the console.

+**Delete a single books**
+API: `/remove-book/:isbn`

-The API call checks if a book already exists, records the new books and informs the user which book is a duplicate.
+- The API call deletes a single book from MongoDB for the inputed ISBN of the book.